 The SEBI ICDR Regulations have permitted the Issue of securities to the public through the Book Building Process, wherein 16.46% of the Net Issue shall be available for allocation on a proportionate basis to QIBs.
 5% of the QIB Portion shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Issue Price.
 In the event the aggregate demand from Mutual Funds is less than as specified above, the balance Equity Shares available for Allotment in the Mutual Fund Portion will be added to the QIB Portion and allocated proportionately to the QIB Bidders in proportion to their Bids.
-Further 41.77% of the Net Issue shall be available for allocation on a proportionate basis to Retail Individual Bidders, subject to valid Bids being received at or above the Isideers, subject to valid Bids being received at or above the QIB Portion and allocated proportionately to the QIB Bidders in proportion to their Bids.
-Further 41.77% of the Net Issue shall be available for allocation on a proportionate basis to Retail Individual Bidders, subject to valid Bids being received at or above the Issue Price.
+Further not less than 41.77% of the Net Issue shall be available for allocation on a proportionate basis to Non Institutional Bidders and not less than 41.77% of the Net Issue shall be available for allocation on a proportionate basis to Retail Individual Bidders, subject to valid Bids being received at or above the Issue Price.